While I didn’t do any shopping in Dubai, I did manage a quick walk around the Bastakiya District: also known as Old Dubai.

 The first art gallery in Bastakiya came about due to the efforts of Alison Collins, founder of Majlis Gallery.
 Collins leased a dilapidated traditional home, renovated it and moved in, inviting artists to display their work at regular “soirees.”
 Eventually she and her family moved out to turn it into a showcase for local artists.
 Its tree-shaded courtyard alone is worth the visit.

 Wandering the narrow streets of this neighborhood reveals more galleries.
 One interesting one is Mawaheb from Beautiful People, which provides a safe environment for adults with special needs to express themselves through art.
 Visitors are welcome to have a cup of coffee in the courtyard and watch the artists at work.
-I was impressed with the quality of many of the works on display.
+The quality of many of the works on display impressed me.

 Museums of Old Dubai

-Since I could only spare a couple of hours, I did not have time to visit the many small museums housed in Bastakiya and the neighboring Shindagha area of Old Dubai.
+I could only spare a couple of hours.
+For that reason, I didn’t get to see the many small museums housed in Bastakiya and the neighboring Shindagha area of Old Dubai.
 I spotted many:

 - The Dubai Museum is the most visited and well-known, and is housed in the Al Fahidi Fort, which dates from 1787.
 It covers all aspects of Dubai history, culture, and natural history.